cdl-geneseo/critical-digital-practices/mod-2/getting-oriented.md

 You should see a number of folders, probably including `Documents`, `Desktop`, and so on.
 You may also see some files.
 These are the contents of the current working directory. `ls` will "list" the contents of the directory you are in.

-(Ubuntu users: After you install Ubuntu, You won't have `Desktop`, `Documents`, or any other folders inside your home directory.
-You can create a `Documents` folder by typing `mkdir ~/Documents` More on the `mkdir` command in a later section.)
+(**Ubuntu users:** After you install Ubuntu, you won't have `Desktop`, `Documents`, or any other folders inside your home directory.
+You can create a `Documents` folder by typing `mkdir ~/Documents` at the command line, followed by `enter`.
+The command will succeed silently.
+Follow up with `ls` to see your new Documents folder listed.
+You'll learn more about `mkdir` command in a later section.)

-Depending on your terminal settings and operating system, you may get a color-coded display of your files and directories&mdash;making it easier to distinguish directories from files&mdash;or you may just get a monochrome display.
-(Ubuntu users: you won't see anything yet if you type `ls` once inside `Documents`, but you can still follow the navigation instructions below to get a feel for how to get around.)
-Additionally, whether in color or monochrome, files and directories may be displayed horizontally across your window or in a vertical list.
+Depending on your terminal settings and operating system, when you type `ls` you may get a color-coded display of your files and directories&mdash;making it easier to distinguish directories from files&mdash;or you may just get a monochrome display.
+Whether in color or monochrome, files and directories may be displayed horizontally across your window or in a vertical list.
 Directories may be displayed with a forward slash (`/`) at the end (a helpful identifier), or they may not.
-All these settings are adjustable Eventually, you'll want to take the time to set things up in whatever way works best for you.
+All these settings are adjustable.
+Eventually, you'll want to take the time to set things up in whatever way works best for you.
 For now, there's no need to bother.

 Wonder what's in the `Documents` folder?
 Head there with the following command: